 The new Senators are: Democrats Elizabeth Warren from Massachusetts (who crushed the incumbent), Rep. Tammy Baldwin (the first open lesbian to serve in the Senate) from Wisconsin, Democratic Rep. Mazie Hirono from Hawaii (becoming the first Asian-American woman elected to the Senate and the Senate’s first Buddhist), and former North Dakota Attorney General Heidi Heitkamp, and Republican Nebraska state legislator Deb Fischer.

-Interesting sidenote: Hirono defeated former governor Linda Lingle, Hawaii’s first woman governor.
-Read the rest of this entry »
+Interesting sidenote: Hirono defeated former governor Linda Lingle, Hawaii”s first woman governor.
+Continue reading »

 Governor Kunin and Governor Roberts